neokok/Machine-Learning-Kaggle-Competition/README.md

 # Kaggle Competition

+I finished first in a 50+ person machine learning competition on Kaggle.
+The leaderboard can be found here: https://www.kaggle.com/competitions/final-project-stats-415-fall-2023/leaderboard

  The method that I used to predict test scores was quite simple.
 First, I created a new predictor that averages the 50 SRP values for each student.
 Then, I reclassified the numeric predictors of teacher evaluation, student evaluation, and district as factors.
 The response value of test scores was fit against all of these predictors using a multivariate linear model with an interaction term between the district and student evaluation variables.
 This resulted in an in-sample R2 of 0.8944 and an initial out-of-sample R2 of 0.8916, the highest ranking in the class.